City of Lover: Background

-American singer-songwriter Taylor Swift released her seventh studio album, Lover, on August 23, 2019, through Republic Records.
+The American singer-songwriter Taylor Swift released her seventh studio album, Lover, on August 23, 2019, through Republic Records.
 Described by Swift as a "love letter to love itself", Lover explores the "full spectrum of love", inspired by the connections with fans during Swift's Reputation Stadium Tour (2018).
 The album received positive reviews from critics, who complimented Swift's songwriting for showcasing her maturity as an artist.
 It enjoyed commercial success, peaking atop the albums chart in countries including Australia, Canada, Ireland, the Netherlands, Portugal, Spain, the United Kingdom, and the United States, and was the world's best-selling album by a solo artist of 2019.

 To celebrate the album's release, Swift held the City of Lover, a one-off concert, at the Olympia music hall in Paris, France, on September 9, 2019.
 Prior to the event, tickets were not available for the public, but were reserved to fans who had bought the album to enter online contests from a select 37 countries around the world.
 Due to the event's secrecy among selected fans, there were no extensive promotional campaigns for it.
 City of Lover was the only concert Swift held at a music hall to accompany Lover, after the planned Lover Fest concert tour was canceled due to the COVID-19 pandemic.

 City of Lover marked Swift's first concert at a music hall in France since her 2011 Speak Now World Tour.
 She had also held a small performance on a boat by the Seine in 2013 to perform songs from Red.
 Before, Swift had not had attained commercial success in France to the same extent as in the United States or East Asia—during its first week of release, Lover sold 7,500 copies in France first-week, compared to one million units in China or nearly 700,000 copies in the United States.
 Swift told Le Parisien in a May 2019 interview that she deemed it a "priority" to hold a concert again in France after eight years.